-The constituent elements of this Strategy set out the financial picture facing the Council over the coming five years.
-When the Council considered the MTFS last year there was significant uncertainty regarding the potential outcome of the forthcoming Comprehensive Spending Review (CSR).
-As part of that CSR, councils were offered the opportunity to agree to a fixed four year settlement figure bringing greater certainty to the grant settlement.
-The Council voted to reject the offer due to the unsustainability of the minimum level of funding in the latter years of the offer.
+This Strategy sets out the financial picture facing the Council over the coming five years.
+As part of the Comprehensive Spending Review (CSR) in 2015, councils were offered the opportunity to agree to a fixed four year settlement figure, covering years 2016-17 to 2019-20, bringing greater certainty to the grant settlement.
+The Council voted to reject the offer due to the unsustainability of the minimum level of funding in the latter years of the offer, in particular negative Revenue Support Grant in 2019-20.